Clustering Airbnb Reviews: Parameter Estimation and Implementation

 \subsection{Selection of Programming Languages}

-When fitting the PMLTM model using {\sf R} the task becomes increasing burdensome as the number of items becomes large.
-Therefore, we implement our algorithm in two scripting languages, {\sf R} and {\sf Python}, and compare their performance. {\sf Python} is an elegant open-source language that has become popular in the scientific community.
-We use the \textbf{Numpy} library for matrix operations and \textbf{Scipy.stats} library for the use of probability distributions and statistical functions.
+When fitting the PMLTM model using {\sf R}, the task becomes increasing burdensome as the number of items becomes large.
+Therefore, we implement our algorithm in two scripting languages in Section~\ref{sec:sim1}, {\sf R} and Python, and compare their performance (Table~\ref{table:time}, Appendix~\ref{app:addtables}).
+Python is an elegant open-source language that has become popular in the scientific community.
+We use the \texttt{Numpy} library for matrix operations and \texttt{Scipy.stats} library for probability distributions and statistical functions.